learn-co-curriculum/dsc-oop-intro-v2-4/README.md

 As you can see, the title is being applied to the axes, not the figure.
 We can tell because the method call is structured like `ax.<method name>()` and `ax` is our axes variable.

-A key takeaways here is that ***you can often do the exact same thing using different paradigms***.
+A key takeaway here is that ***you can often do the exact same thing using different paradigms***.
 They are just different approaches to structuring code, and different people might prefer different approaches.

 ## OOP Topics